Employed persons regularly adjust their working times in 2019

 This is what emerged from the new results of Statbel, the Belgian statistical office.
-In 2018, more than 27,000 persons aged 18-64 were asked about the reconciliation between work and family life (related to the Labour Force Survey).
+In 2019, the year before the coronavirus (COVID 19) appeared in our country, more than 20,000 employees and self-employed persons were surveyed about work organisation and working time arrangements.
+The questions were added to the Labour Force Survey.
+A few other results of this survey:

 To what extent are you satisfied with your current job? - LFS 2017